 Antenatal predisposing factors

-Although half of all shoulder dystocias occur during delivery of infants weighing less than 4kg, the incidence is poportional to birth weight.
+Although half of all shoulder dystocias occur during delivery of infants weighing less than 4kg (8.8lbs), the incidence is proportional to birth weight.

 23% of SD cases do not exhibit any classically associated features.

-Infants of diabetic mothers not only are larger, they have significantly greater shoulder/head and chest/head ratios than infants of normal pregnancies of comparble weight.
+Infants of diabetic mothers not only are larger, they have significantly greater shoulder/head and chest/head ratios than infants of normal pregnancies of comparable weight.

-Maternal weight greater than 80kg increases the risk of SD by a factor of 8 (via larger babies, increased incidence of diabetes and increased incidence of prolonged pregnancy)
+Maternal weight greater than 80kg (176lbs) increases the risk of SD by about 8 times (via larger babies, increased incidence of diabetes and increased incidence of prolonged pregnancy).

 Prolonged pregnancy increases the risk of SD by a factor of two.